Hagvan/RandomizerArena/README.md

 A remote repo to keep my first unturned plugin code in! :)

-TODO: Convert the plugin to OpenMod.

 complete_random branch means everything is randomized, unlike preset configurations beforehand.
 It is possible to exlude specific weapons, clothes and magazines by removing them from the XML plugin configuration file.

+I am not going to maintain this plugin but anyone is free to fork and update by themselves.